pisv/gethandly.wiki-playground/Step-Two.md

 ```

 The base class `StructureHelper` provides a couple of handy methods for
-building the structure of a model element:
+building the structure of a model element: `addChild` remembers the given

-* `addChild` remembers the given element as a child of the given parent body
+element as a child of the given parent body and puts the element together
-and puts the element together with the given body into the `newElements` map
+with the given body into the `newElements` map (resolving duplicates
-(resolving duplicates along the way)
-* `complete` completes the given body by setting the elements previously
+along the way), while `complete` completes the given body by setting
-remembered by `addChild` as the body's children.
+the elements previously remembered by `addChild` as the body's children.

-Again, even if you can't fully comprehend Xtext-specific details,
+Again, even if you can't fully comprehend Xtext-specific details, you can
-you can well grasp the essence: we just walk the AST and in the process compute
+well grasp the essence: we just walk the AST and in the process compute and
-and place into `newElements` a handle/body pair for each structural element
+place into the `newElements` a handle/body pair for each structural element
 inside the source file.

 Note how the `FooFileStructureBuilder` uses a custom property for storing